• Skip to main content

 Help for Homeschoolers

 Are you a mother or father seeking out how to best give your kids a proper education?
 Do you want to give homeschooling a test drive before you commit?
 If so, keep reading for 11 great tips.
 Break up your day.
-Just because your kids no longer have sports, clubs, or other extracurricular activities to attend, does not mean that they will want to work for the whole day.
-As … [Read more...] about Help for Homeschoolers
+Just because your kids no longer have sports, clubs, or other extracurricular activities to attend, does not mean that they will want to work for the whole day. … [Read more...] about Help for Homeschoolers

 Family Resource Centers on Military Bases